 Find a team

-No matter how big or small, you will need a team.
-Be it a full team of board members, a single partner, a personal assistant, or simply a loved one providing emotional support, you cannot do this alone.
+No matter how big or small, you will need one.
+Whether it’s a full team of board members, a single partner, a personal assistant, or simply a loved one providing emotional support, you cannot do this alone.

 Choose your legal structure